Bruhat and balanced graphs: Labeled graphs

 \section{Labeled graphs}

 We begin by introducing a class of directed graphs in order to relax the notion of grading in a graded partially ordered set (poset).
 For further details about posets, see~\cite[Chapter~3]{Stanley_EC_I}.

 Let $G = (V,E)$ be a directed, acyclic and locally finite graph with multiple edges allowed.
 Recall that an {\em acyclic graph} does not have any directed cycles and the property of a graph being {\em locally finite} requires that there are a finite number of paths between any two vertices.
-Each directed edge $e$ has a tail and a head, denoted respectively by $\tail(e)$ and $\head(e)$.
+Each directed edge~$e$ has a tail and a head, denoted respectively by $\tail(e)$ and $\head(e)$.
 View each directed edge as an arrow from its tail to its head.
 A directed path $p$ of length $k$ from a vertex $x$ to a vertex $y$ is a list of $k$ directed edges $(e_{1}, e_{2}, \ldots, e_{k})$ such that $\tail(e_{1}) = x$, $\head(e_{k}) = y$ and $\head(e_{i}) = \tail(e_{i+1})$ for $i = 1, \ldots, k-1$.
 We denote the length of a path $p$ by $\ell(p)$.

 Since the graph is acyclic, it does not have any loops.
 Furthermore, the acyclicity condition implies there is a natural partial order on the vertices of $G$ by defining the order relation $x \leq y$ if there is a directed path from the vertex $x$ to the vertex $y$.
 It is straightforward to verify that this relation is reflexive, antisymmetric and transitive.
 Furthermore, it allows us to define the {\em interval} $[x,y]$ to be